OwenTruong/civitdl/README.md

 Please create an issue if you encounter any problem, bugs or if you have a feature request.

-To run the script in development mode, run `-v` or `--dev` option.
+To debug things, it is recommended to run with `-v` or `--verbose` option.
-* Running in development mode allows users to print tracebacks and other messages useful for debugging.
+* Running in verbose allows users to print tracebacks and other messages useful for debugging.
 * Example: `civitdl 123456 ./models -d`

 To work on an issue: